pravinmishraaws/AWS-Project-for-Data-AI-Engineers/Project 1 — Lakehouse on AWS: S3 + Apache Iceberg.md

 > * Replace `<yourname>` if you didn’t already export `NAME`.
 > * Run in the **same region** you used for the lab.

+You can create `cleanup.sh` file or It is ready to run as-is in your shell.

 ```bash
 # ========== 0) Vars ==========
 export REGION=eu-north-1